Logo

 The HP and HPE Benefits Centers are outsourced.

-HPInc Benefits Center.
-Operated by Alight Benefits Administration (formerly Aon Hewitt) -- a separate company from the Medicare sales agency Alight Retiree Health Solutions.
-(Both are part of an 18,000-employee multinational.)
+HP Inc Benefits Center.
+Operated by Alight Benefits Administration -- a separate company from the Medicare sales agency Alight Retiree Health Solutions.

-HP Inc. is the legal successor to Hewlett-Packard and to companies acquired by Hewlett-Packard before Nov 1, 2015 – such as Compaq, DEC, EDS, Tandem, etc. For employees of HP -- and predecessor companies -- who left before the split, responsibility for any health or retirement benefits varies from country to country.
-For the US, HPInc has responsibility.
+HP Inc is the overall legal successor to Hewlett-Packard and to companies acquired by Hewlett-Packard before Nov 1, 2015 – such as Compaq, DEC, EDS, Tandem, etc. -- regardless of whether a business unit ended up in HP Inc or HPE.
+For employees of HP -- and predecessor companies -- who left before the HPInc/HPE separation, responsibility for any health or retirement benefits varies from country to country.
+For the US, HP Inc has responsibility.
 For Canada and UK, HPE has responsibility.
-In many countries, plans were split between HPInc and HPE.
-See: Country-by-country details
+In many countries, plans were split between HP Inc and HPE.
+See: Where are my benefits?

 Which HP-related companies have me classified as a retiree or former employee?
 Due to acquisitions and spinoffs, this may not be obvious.
 Check here: Which Company